kunmishra2599/NTUOSS-ScientificProgramming/README.md

 def hellaMath(items):
     return (np.tan(items*np.sin(items)*np.cos(items)))**25
 ```
-Now, before we move any further, lets talk a bit about Numpy.
-It's one of the most useful libraries in python, adding support for arrays, matrices and poweful mathematical manipulation.
-Built in [2005](https://en.wikipedia.org/wiki/NumPy), it made running complex calculations in python much faster and easier with the help of built in functions.
-You'll find yourself using this library quite often soon, so it pays to know what it is (Throwback to Chait's workshop on [Machine Learning](https://github.com/chaitjo/NTUOSS-MachineLearningWorkshop)).

 Now, using NumPy's built in functions, I've defined a function `hellaMath` that runs some calculations on elements of a list / array.
 You can find the whole list of built in Mathematical functions [here](https://docs.scipy.org/doc/numpy/reference/routines.math.html).
 Before we go further, I want to demonstrate NumPy's spectacular efficiency.
 Run the following line in your terminal:
 ```python